UT San Antonio

 Finding momentum in gratitude

-Grateful patient and donor Jim Kilgore sitting with wife, Rachel Kilgore and their family dog.
+Grateful Patient and donors Jim and Rachel Kilgore sitting with their family dog.

-While working on building their dream home, Kilgore began to feel his marble slow.
-His walk became unsteady, his sleep patterns changed, and he struggled with simple tasks.
+While working on building their dream home, Jim Kilgore began to feel his marble slow.
+His walk became unsteady, his sleep patterns changed and he struggled with simple tasks.
+“In my decline, the view from inside was a jail.
+It looked like my marble (life) would be lingering near the edge, not making a sharp fall,” said Kilgore.

 Noticing the difficulty her husband had stringing sentences together, Rachel Kilgore, a retired nurse, grew concerned.